Arctic REU Greenland

 Applicants should be undergraduates who preferably will have completed a course in mineralogy, petrology, or Earth materials.
 Coursework in structural geology and/or field geology or field methods is useful.
 NSF requires REU participants to be US citizens or permanent residents.

-Participants should have a planned date of graduation no earlier than December, 2021.
-Because of the late start time in July, students completing a geology field camp early in the summer may be able to attend this REU.
+Participants should have a planned date of graduation no earlier than December, 2022.
+Because of the late start time, students completing a geology field camp early in the summer might be able to attend this REU.

 We encourage applications from first-generation college students and members of under-represented groups.